ray-project/tune-sklearn/README.md

 #### TuneSearchCV

 `TuneSearchCV` uses randomized search over the distribution by default, but can do Bayesian search as well by specifying the `search_optimization` parameter as shown here.
+You need to run `pip install bayesian-optimization` for this to work.
+More details in [Tune Documentation](https://docs.ray.io/en/latest/tune-searchalg.html#bayesopt-search).

 ```python
 from tune_sklearn.tune_search import TuneSearchCV